timewave-computer/time-bandits/docs/adr_017_ast_resource_graph.md

 3. **Concurrent Execution**: How do we handle attribution when resources are shared across concurrent branches?
 4. **Effect System Integration**: What additional metadata is needed to properly track effect handling?
 5. **Resource Reuse**: How do we handle cases where resources are recycled and reused by different AST nodes?
+6. **Delta Precision**: How precise should delta tracking be for complex operations?
+Should we use exact or approximate tracking?
+7. **Controller Validation**: How do we validate controller transitions when resources cross timelines?
+8. **Performance Impact**: What is the performance impact of tracking resource deltas and controller transitions?

 ## Conclusion

 By explicitly modeling the correspondence between AST structure and resource allocation patterns, we can provide developers with deeper insights into program behavior, especially for complex scenarios involving concurrency, higher-order functions, and effects.
 This approach bridges the gap between static program understanding and dynamic execution behavior, making our content-addressable execution system more transparent and debuggable.

+With the integration of resource formalization from ADR_018, we gain additional capabilities to track resource conservation and controller transitions, enhancing our ability to reason about cross-timeline operations and ensure resource integrity throughout the system.